Lismore Crozier: Crook and drop

 The crook was cast as a single piece on a mostly hollow wooden core.
 The crook is decorated on both sides with blue glass studs placed within gold collars that hold white, blue and red millefiori glass insets.
 The missing panels probably contained gold filigree, while the drop once held semi-precious stones fixed within gold collars.
 The crest contains a procession of three open-jawed animals terminating in another animal head with blue eyes.
-The front of the drop contains zoomorphic interlace panels, but is missing its original gold foil border.
+The front of the drop contains zoomorphic interlace panels, but is missing its original gold-foil border.

 During refurbishment at the NMI in 1966, two small relics were found in the interior of the drop and crest's base, although they are probably secondary (i.e. added later).
 The reliquary inside the crest consists of a piece of wood, measuring 31mm in length, 16mm in width and is 6mm deep.
 The reliquary within the drop is slightly larger (width: 22mm, length: 18mm, depth: 15mm) and comprises a single sheet of copper-alloy folded into a box containing "tiny slivers of wood".
 It is thin enough that it would have been slid in as an insert into the drop's side.
-A piece of woven linen cloth measuring 40mm x 23mm was also found during the opening of the crook, and may been a brandeum, i.e. placed to represent the Holy shroud.
+A piece of woven linen cloth measuring 40mm x 23mm was also found during the opening of the crook, and may have been a brandeum, i.e. placed to represent the Holy shroud.